The Manufacturers Life Insurance Company Sells 672 Shares of Encore Capital Group, Inc. (NASDAQ:ECPG)

 Shares of ECPG stock opened at $38.56 on Wednesday.
 The stock has a fifty day moving average of $34.39 and a 200 day moving average of $37.29.
 Encore Capital Group, Inc. has a 52 week low of $15.27 and a 52 week high of $49.01.
 The firm has a market capitalization of $1.21 billion, a price-to-earnings ratio of 5.60, a PEG ratio of 0.17 and a beta of 1.73.
 The company has a quick ratio of 0.77, a current ratio of 0.77 and a debt-to-equity ratio of 2.88.

 ECPG has been the topic of several recent analyst reports.
-Northland Securities initiated coverage on shares of Encore Capital Group in a report on Tuesday, August 18th.
-They issued a “buy” rating and a $55.00 target price on the stock.
 BidaskClub upgraded shares of Encore Capital Group from a “sell” rating to a “hold” rating in a report on Tuesday.
+Zacks Investment Research cut shares of Encore Capital Group from a “buy” rating to a “hold” rating in a report on Tuesday, August 11th.
+TheStreet cut shares of Encore Capital Group from a “b-” rating to a “c+” rating in a report on Monday, November 23rd.
 Raymond James restated a “hold” rating on shares of Encore Capital Group in a report on Wednesday, September 2nd.
-TheStreet cut shares of Encore Capital Group from a “b-” rating to a “c+” rating in a report on Monday, November 23rd.
-Finally, Oppenheimer cut their target price on shares of Encore Capital Group from $55.00 to $54.00 and set an “outperform” rating on the stock in a report on Tuesday, November 3rd.
+Finally, Northland Securities initiated coverage on Encore Capital Group in a research note on Tuesday, August 18th.
+They issued a “buy” rating and a $55.00 price target for the company.
 One research analyst has rated the stock with a sell rating, three have assigned a hold rating and three have issued a buy rating to the stock.
 The company has a consensus rating of “Hold” and an average target price of $49.00.

 In other news, Director Wendy Hannam acquired 2,500 shares of the stock in a transaction on Monday, November 16th.
 The stock was acquired at an average price of $31.01 per share, with a total value of $77,525.00.
 Following the completion of the transaction, the director now owns 26,706 shares of the company’s stock, valued at approximately $828,153.06.
 The purchase was disclosed in a document filed with the SEC, which is accessible through this link.
 Company insiders own 1.85% of the company’s stock.